Skip to main content

 CampaignA batch outbound calling job that processes a list of contacts according to defined pacing, retry, and timing rules.

 DNCDo Not Call — a customer’s request to be excluded from future outbound calls.
+Detection of DNC intent and respect of DNC lists is required for telemarketing compliance.

 HallucinationWhen an LLM generates information that sounds plausible but is not true.
+Hallucination prevention forces the agent to only answer from the knowledge base.

 LLMLarge Language Model: the AI model that powers the agent’s reasoning and response generation.